-In this post we’ll look at music with Through-Composed Form.
+In this post, we’ll look at music in Through-Composed Form.
 But first, what is Form in music?

 What is Musical Form?